Swig-DPI/Concrete_crack_detection/README.md

 <sub><sup>source: https://www.usbr.gov/lc/region/feature/gallery-rope-team/Beginning-the-descent.jpg</sup></sub>

 ### Data
 The data was sourced from the University of Utah and consists of labeled crack and no crack data.
 The images are 256 X 256 with RGB color.
 The images are of three differing types of structures bridges decks, walls, and pavement.
-There are a few differing types of substrates used in the images.
+There are 200 different structures which adds to the complexity of the data.
+There are different aggregate sizes and colors used throughout the set.

 ##### Bridge Deck
 Crack